AVSimulation/SCANeR-Quick-Starts/Pages/HT_Configure_driver_input/Configure_Driver_Input.md

 3. In the Process Editor, click on the file icon next to .hdrv file name
 ![](./assets/FileIcon.png)

-4. In the Editor there are four differents areas
+4. In the Human driver editor there are four differents areas
  - Functions group in upper left - This area is used to select the driving main functions (such as steering, pedals, ignition key…) that will be controlled by the HumanDriver.
 The functions that are not checked can be done by another acquisition module
  - Function mapping in the right - This area is a table containing the mapping of each function of the SCANeR vehicle to a command from a hardware system.
  - Options in the middle left - This area will enable more active controls for the operator to choose more parameters related to the selected function.